 The plugin box for the glue pen has a red light on the front so you know it’s working.
 When I unplugged the pen I picked it up and ran my hand over the entire surface.
-It is cool to the touch, no hot spots except for the blue area around the tip.
+It is cool to the touch, with no hot spots except for the blue area around the tip.
 My regular glue gun has a lot of hot spots on the body.
-I have burnt myself soooo many times.
+I have burnt myself so many times.

 This was another quick project.
 The lantern and the pot nest displays were finished up in less than 5 minutes.

 The new nest decor is decorating my front porch.
 I redid the whole porch decor and you get to see it later this week!